elter-prj/elter-data-node/README.md

 `sudo apt-get install make`

+The Makefile uses the `docker-compose.yml` file for local deployment, use this to make any deployment changes such as the database user, password or database name.

-# Build, Deploy, Stop
+## Build, Deploy, Stop

 To build the containers execute the following in this folder:

 `make build`

-This will build the base SOS image using Docker, and the database and the versioned SOS instances using `docker-compose.yml`.
+This will build the base SOS and PostgreSQL images using Docker, and the database and the versioned SOS instances using `docker-compose.yml`.
 After changing the `Dockerfile` of any image, or any of the files copied to the images, it is necessary to call `make deploy` to incorporate the changes.

 Once built, running containers can be created by using:

 `make deploy`

 The SOS app will be available on the localhost, attached to the port defined in the `docker-compose.yml` file using the `host-port:container-port` mapping.
-Currently this is port 8080.
+Currently this is port 80.

 To stop the containers, use: